 The laboratory's reasearch interests encompass a wide spread of topics in hypersonics and unsteady gas dynamics, including (but not limited to) hypersonic turbulence transition, shock-wave boundary-layer interactions, fluid-structure interactions, scramjet unstart, dragonfly kinematics, and naturally occurring hypersonic flows (e.g., meteoritics).
 Most of the work conducted at HAPL is experimental, but occasional forays into theoretical and computational hypersonics provide valuable comparisons to experiments.

-HAPL will eventually feature a pair of hypersonic wind tunnels, which are currently in the design/construction phase, but the facilities should be fully operational by late 2017.
+HAPL will eventually feature a pair of hypersonic wind tunnels, one of which is currently in the construction phase, but the facilities should be operational by mid-2018.
 In the meantime, the team has been developing diagnostic techniques in anticipation of the tunnels, performing computations, and examining concepts in theoretical hypersonics.
 HAPL, in its partnership with the Air Force's Arnold Engineering Development Complex, has also conducted hypersonic boundary-layer transition and shock-wave boundary-layer experiments at AEDC Tunnel 9.